maliput/maliput_documentation/docs/overview.rst

 Comparison with other libraries
 -------------------------------

-Even though there aren't many open-source map handling frameworks out there, it is worth noting some differences with `lanelet2` library so as to get to know the advantages that `maliput` provides.
+Even though there aren't many open-source map handling frameworks out there, it is worth noting some differences with `lanelet2` library to understand the advantages that `maliput` provides.

  * Road surface definition

     `maliput` guarantees G1 contiguity on the `Road Network` surface under certain user-defined tolerance.
 The description of the surface can be as versatile as it is required by downstream packages.
     In particular, `maliput_malidrive` package, which is a `maliput` backend, is based on the `OpenDRIVE` specification.
-This `OpenDRIVE` specification provides vast control over the physical characteristics that a road may have(e.g.: elevation, banking, crossfall, OpenCRG integration) which endures obtaining a more realistic road surface model.
+This `OpenDRIVE` specification provides vast control over the physical characteristics that a road may have (e.g.: elevation, banking, crossfall, OpenCRG integration) which endures obtaining a more realistic road surface model.
-    In counterpart, `lanelet2` is based on an custom `OSM` description format in which the lanes are defined by using two polylines to indicate both left and right boundaries and the points in between defining the lane surface are linearly interpolated.
+    `lanelet2` is based on an custom `OSM` (or derived schema) description format in which the lanes are defined by using two polylines to indicate both left and right boundaries.
+The lane surface is inferred from the polygons that those two polylines define.
     The standard only guarantees G0 contiguity by definition and the implementation doesn't provide tolerance control.
-    Road's characteristics like elevation and banking profiles could be achieved by using correct set points, yet giving up precision obtained by missing tolerance control.
+    Road's characteristics like elevation and banking profiles could be achieved by using the same points used to define lanes.
 However, information like crossfall of the road isn't supported.

  * Traffic rules descriptions.

     In `maliput` traffic rules can be loaded via YAML file and they are independent of the underlying map format that is being used in the `maliput` backend.
-    The rules are meant to apply to a zone in particular including one or more lanes, consequently obtaining the rules that apply to a particular lane is rather trivial.
+    The rules are meant to apply to a zone in particular including one or more consecutive lanes (routes), consequently obtaining the rules that apply to a particular lane range is rather trivial.
     In `lanelet2` the rules are extended by creating `Regulatory Elements` and adding them into the OSM description file.
-Computing where each rule starts or ends isn't that straight forward in comparison with `maliput`.
-Additional geometry calculations are required for obtaining the range of the rule as there is no conception of lane frame in `lanelet2` as there is in `maliput`.
+Computing where each rule starts or ends isn't straightforward in comparison with `maliput`.
+Additional geometry calculations are required to obtain the rule range because there is no Lane-Frame in `lanelet2`.

- * Dynamic state of rules.
+ * Rules dynamic states

-    `maliput` supports environments with dynamic rules, that is, rules that change their states based on different conditions(e.g: Time).
-Several entities are provided to handle this situations gracefully.
+    `maliput` supports environments with dynamic rules, that is, rules that change their states based on different conditions (e.g: time).
+Several entities are provided to gracefully handle these situations.
-    In `lanelet2` there is no support for dynamic rules whatsoever.
+    `lanelet2` has no builtin support for dynamic rules.
+Road designer can extend the specification with custom behaviors though.

  * Intersection's helpers

-    In `maliput`, the intersections of the `RoadNetwork` are identified to easily manage the state of the rules that apply to a particular intersection (e.g: Right-Of-Way rules depending on traffic light's states.).
+    In `maliput`, the intersections of the `RoadNetwork` are identified to easily manage the state of the rules that apply to a particular intersection (e.g: Right-Of-Way rules depending on traffic light's bulb states.).
-    In counterpart, in `lanelet2` identifying crossing roads and the rules that apply to the intersection could be rather challenging.
+    On the contrary, identifying crossing roads and the rules that apply to the intersection could be rather challenging in `lanelet2`.

 TODO: Wrap up section

-Road Map
+Roadmap
 ========

 TODO